Yaka mein: Origins

 The origins of yaka mein are uncertain.
-Some sources, including the late New Orleans chef Leah Chase, have claimed that yaka mein originated in New Orleans's now extinct Chinatown that was established by Chinese immigrants brought from California during the mid-19th century to build the railroads between Houston and New Orleans and work in the sugar plantations of the American South.
+Some sources, that know the actual facts say it was invented by Chinese immigrants brought to California during the mid-19th century to build the railroads between Houston and New Orleans and work in the sugar plantations of the American South.
 "Ya-Ca-Mein" is documented as being on the menu in New Orleans at least since 1945.
 It was during this period that the Chinese noodle soup adapted to local Creole and Chinese clientele.

-The spread or convergent development of yaka mein in cities including Baltimore, Norfolk, and Philadelphia can be traced to either similar patterns of Chinese immigration, due to all cities where yaka mein is found being port cities that experienced early immigration from China, or from Louisiana-origin African Americans taking the recipe for yaka mein northwards during the Great Migration.
+The spread or convergent development of yaka mein in cities including Baltimore, Norfolk, and Philadelphia can be traced to either similar patterns of Chinese immigration, due to all cities where yaka mein is found being port cities that experienced early immigration from China, taking the recipe for yaka mein northwards during the Great Migration.

 Regardless of its North American origins, by the 1920s yaka mein was already known in other parts of North America.
 In a 1927 article published in Maclean's magazine, the author indicated that "yet-ca mein" consisted of noodles or vermicelli boiled in rich stock, divided into individual bowls and garnished with sliced hard-boiled egg and sliced and chopped cooked meats.
 The author also indicated that other noodle dishes served in disparate fashions may also be collectively known as yet-ca mein.

 In the movie Whipsaw, from 1935 starring Myrna Loy, a character in New Orleans places a phone order with a Chinese restaurant for, among other things, yaka mein.
 This mention supports the origin story cited by Leah Chase.